Saeed1362/ZYNQ-Linux/ZYNQ_Linux.md

     - You can install PetaLinux wherever you want, but if you want to follow the instructions in UG1144, you can follow the steps below.
 Before installing it, make sure that your system's "/bin/sh" is Bash rather than Dash.

-    	-To check if it is Bash or Dash run the below command:
+    	-> To check if it is Bash or Dash run the below command:

             ls -l /bin/sh